-101 Medical Terminology
+Medical Terminology 101

 Instruction in terminology used to describe the human body, its functions, its normal state, its abnormal state, the diseases and injuries that affect it, and the various means, agents and procedures employed to prevent, minimize or cure the effects of disease or injury; mastery of fundamental terminology and correct pronunciation and usage of the medical vocabulary.
+This course is especially appropriate for students intending to enter the health professions.